richtastic/ff/src/3DR/wiki/app.md

 - DISCOVERY NOTES:
+	- are the corner images using imagescales to do image comparing/extracting?
+		-
 	- what are the sizes of the patches used? [expect zoomed in to be OK]
 		- compareSizeA: 25
 		- needleSize = 11;
-	- what do some of the example success/failure 2D propageted patches look like?
+	- what do some of the example success/failure 2D propagated patches look like?
 		-

+[PP-4584] Update Addressables platform directories & add async file-exists code path for android specifically [???]